-Squid Steamed with Ginger and Scallion at the Chu Shing Restaurant in Ottawa
+The Squid Steamed with Ginger and Scallion at Chu Shing in Ottawa was not the best I have had, but still deserved a Rating of 4 out of 5.

 The Chu Shing Restaurant is one of the oldest, and largest Dim Sum establishments in Ottawa’s Chinatown, and I have enjoyed some very nice meals in their spacious dining room.
 Occasionally, some of their dishes have been less than top-notch but I can’t say I have been served anything inedible, or truly awful there before.
 The Steamed Squid dish pictured above very much fell in to the category of less than top-notch, but, for all that, I still enjoyed it well enough.